 - The Statement of Net Position presents the financial position of the City at the end of the fiscal year and includes all assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the City.
 The difference between (a) assets and deferred outflows of resources and (b) liabilities and deferred inflows of resources is net position. - The Statement of Net Position focuses on resources available for future operations.
 In simple terms, this statement presents a snapshot view of the assets the City owns, the liabilities it owes and the net difference.
 The net difference is further separated into amounts restricted for specific purposes and unrestricted amounts.
 Governmental activities reflect capital assets including infrastructure and long-term liabilities.
 Business-type activities have long reported capital assets and long-term liabilities. - The Statement of Activities focuses on gross and net costs of city programs and the extent to which such programs rely upon general tax and revenues.
 This statement summarizes the user's analysis to determine the extent to which programs are self-supporting and/or subsidized by general revenues. - Fund financial statements present in a format that displays assets plus deferred outflows of resources, equals liabilities plus deferred inflows of resources, plus fund balance.
 Fund financial statements focus separately on major government funds and proprietary funds.
 Governmental fund statements follow the more traditional presentation of financial statements.
-The City's major government funds are presented in their own column and the remaining fund is into a column titled "Nonmajor Governmental Fund- Capital Projects."
+The City's major governmental funds, the general fund and the capital projects fund, are presented in their own columns.
 A budgetary comparison is presented for the general fund.
 Statements for the City's proprietary funds follow the governmental funds and include net position, revenues, expenses and changes in net position, and cash flow. - The notes to the financial statements provide additional disclosures required by governmental accounting standards and provide information to assist the reader in understanding the City's financial condition.